Aly-Tomato/Prims-and-Kruskals/README.md

 and make decisions on language and whether or not I would attempt the extra credit.
 Ultimately I decided to go with Python in which I go more into my reasoning below.
 Once I understood the algorithm I studied the psuedo code example given in class and created my own pseudo code that represented my chosen language a bit more.
+I feel like I did a decent amount of prep work before implementing Prims that I found that when it came to implementing Prims, it was simple and took a lot less time than I had allocated to the homework.
+Because of this I decided to give Kruskals a try and in the later paragraphs I'll go into detail about how implementing Kruskals was a more difficult task for me compared to Prims.

 ### What sources did you use to help you implement the algorithm?